fredrik1998/FootballApp/README.md

 4. Run the Django server using the python manage.py runserver command.
 5. Navigate to the frontend folder, and install the required dependencies from the package.json file.
 6. Run the frontend development server using the npm run dev command.

+## API Rate Limit
+Please note that the app utilizes football-data.org API to fetch data, which are subject to rate limits.
+The current limit is set to 10 requests per minute per user.
+So be mindful of that.

 ## Author
 Fredrik Andrén